Updating Results

 Course structure

-• EDUC1032 Contemporary Theories On Child Development And Learning
+• EDUC1032 Contemporary Theories On Child Development and Learning

-• EDUC1027 Inclusion and Diversity In Early Childhood
+• EDUC1027 Inclusion and Diversity in Early Childhood

-• EDUC1033 Understanding & Guiding Children's Behaviour
+• EDUC1033 Understanding and Guiding Children's Behaviour

 • EDUC1034 Play as Pedagogy